ILR UK News & Changes 2026

 Section C: Proposed earned settlement reforms

-1. Proposal to extend the qualifying residence period
+1. Proposal to make ten years the normal qualifying period for settlement

 2. Consultation and policy development